| |

 "Since

 you visited us, Evie has come on leaps and bounds.
-There is
+There is so much

-recall, jumping up, mouthing etc... work, you have helped us
+up, mouthing etc... work, you have helped us all as a family understand

-all as a family understand how to live with Evie and what we
+how to live with Evie and what we can expect from her.
+This has

-can expect from her.
-This has made for a much more relaxed household
+made for a much more relaxed household and family life.
+Evie is

-and family life.
-Evie is now part of our family and we look
+now part of our family and we look forward to her growing up with

-Sue, we truly believe if we hadn't taken up your services, Evie
+our children.
+Many many thanks Sue, we truly believe if we hadn't

-would probably have been heading back to the RSPCA.
-Many many
+to the RSPCA.
+Many many thanks

 Trevor,